ogaml/ogaml.github.io/_modules/ogamlcore.md

 ---
 modulename: OgamlCore
+abstract: Main functions for an ogaml project
 ---

-Something need to be done here.
+We have yet to figure what we want to write here.